 Battle of the Bands (BoB), showcases student bands in a competition for various prizes and bragging rights.
 Student bands compete against each other in a showcase of amazing Seattle U talent.
 The winner of BoB gets to open SEAC's annual Quadstock Music Festival in the spring.

 SEAC's annual Quadstock, Seattle University's biggest event of the year, is an all-day music festival event.
 Like Seattle’s music scene, Quadstock offers music of all different genres and will have something for everyone.
 Past performers include AJR, The Thermals, MAX, ok Go, Dev, Macklemore, Ivan & Alyosha, and Saint Motel.

 RedhawkTHON is a year long fundraising effort for Seattle Children's Hospital's Uncompensated Care Fund and Cancer Immunotherapy Research.
 For 15 years, RedhawkTHON participants have sought a world without pediatric illness.
 The annual dance marathon celebration is an essential part of the Seattle University experience because it builds community within the student body while providing funds and support for Seattle Children's Hospital.

 Seattle University hosts a variety of senior celebrations leading up to the commencement of the graduating class.
 These celebrations honor the various sociocultural identities, academic achievements, and leadership experiences of our graduating Redhawks.

-Information about this year's Baccalaureate Mass will be shared soon!
+Information about this year's Baccalaureate Mass will be shared spring 2022!